MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### A special thanks from Redmond

 The MRTK team would like to extend a warm thanks to you, the MRTK community.
 Your contributions, feedback, and votes have helped MRTK win the [2021 Auggie Award for Best Developer Tool](https://www.awexr.com/usa-2021/auggie-winners)!
-Without your support, we wouldn't be where we're today.
+Without your support, we wouldn't be where we are today.
 Whether it's adding new platform support, new features, bug fixes, suggestions, questions, or any of the other numerous ways you might have contributed: Thank you!

 ![2021 Auggie Awards Best Developer Tool](images/2021AuggieAward.png)

 ### Unity 2021 support

 We've made it easier to build on Unity 2021 with the release of 2.7.3!
-If you find any issues while using MRTK with Unity 2021, please [file an issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/) on our GitHub repository.
+If you find any issues while using MRTK with Unity 2021, [file an issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/) on our GitHub repository.

 ### Scene Understanding via Remoting support (OpenXR Only)